Restatement of Previously Issued Financial Statements

 Note 2: Restatement of Previously Issued Financial Statements

-Since 2017, P3 Health Group Holdings and P3 Health Partners, LLC (collectively with P3 Health Partners, Inc., “P3”) have entered into a collective of arrangements with the Network whereby P3 consolidates the Network under the Variable Interest Entity model in accordance with ASC Topic 810, Consolidation (“ASC 810”).
-Historically, all of the net losses incurred by the Network were allocated to loss attributable to non-controlling interests.
+Since 2017, P3 Health Group Holdings and P3 Health Partners, LLC (collectively with P3 Health Partners, Inc., "P3") have entered into a collective of arrangements with the Network whereby P3 consolidates the Network under the Variable Interest Entity model in accordance with ASC Topic 810, Consolidation (“ASC 810”).
+Historically, all of the net losses incurred by the Network has been allocated to loss attributable to non-controlling interests.
 Based on an analysis of the deficit funding agreement between P3 and the Network, P3 is obligated to fund losses incurred by the Network.
 Because P3 is contractually obligated to fund the losses, losses incurred by the Network should not be allocated to non-controlling interests.

 Based on management’s evaluation, it was concluded that the Company’s accounting for non-controlling interests related to the Network is not attributed in the manner contemplated by ASC 810.
-As a result, the Company has reclassified the loss attributable to non-controlling interest related to the Network to loss attributable to controlling interests on the Consolidated Balance Sheets, Consolidated Statements of Operations, and the Consolidated Statements of Changes in Stockholders’/Members’ Equity for the periods described above.
+As a result, the Company is reclassifying the loss attributable to non-controlling interest related to the Network to loss attributable to controlling interests on the Consolidated Balance Sheets, Consolidated Statements of Operations, and the Consolidated Statements of Changes in Stockholders’/Members’ Equity for the periods described above.

 The Company's accounting for the loss in controlling interests instead of non-controlling interests has no impact on the Company's current or previously reported cash position, revenue, operating expenses or total operating, investing or financing cash flows.